Megacity: Growth

 From around 1825 to 1918 London was the largest city in the world, with the population growing rapidly; it was the first city to reach a population of over 5 million in 1900.
 In 1950, New York City was the only urban area with a population of over 10 million.
 Geographers had identified 25 such areas as of October 2005, as compared with 19 megacities in 2004 and only nine in 1985.
 This increase has happened as the world's population moves towards the high (75–85%) urbanization levels of North America and Western Europe.

 Since the 2000s, the largest megacity has been the Greater Tokyo Area.
 The population of this urban agglomeration includes areas such as Yokohama and Kawasaki, and is estimated to be between 37 and 38 million.
 This variation in estimates can be accounted for by different definitions of what the area encompasses.
 While the prefectures of Tokyo, Chiba, Kanagawa, and Saitama are commonly included in statistical information, the Japan Statistics Bureau only includes the area within 50 kilometers of the Tokyo Metropolitan Government Offices in Shinjuku, thus arriving at a smaller population estimate.
 A characteristic issue of megacities is the difficulty in defining their outer limits and accurately estimating the populations.

 Another list defines megacities as urban agglomerations instead of metropolitan areas.
 As of 2021, there are 28 megacities by this definition, like Tokyo.
-Other sources list Nagoya and the Rhein-Ruhr as megacities.
+Other sources list Nagoya and the Rhine-Ruhr metropolitan region as megacities.

 Challenges

 Slums

 According to the United Nations, the proportion of urban dwellers living in slums or informal settlements decreased from 47 percent to 37 percent in the developing world between 1990 and 2005.
-However, due to rising population, the absolute number of slum dwellers is rising.
+However, due to rising population, the absolute number of slum dwellers is rising and passed 1 billion in 2018.
+The increase in informal settlement population has been caused by massive migration, both internal and transnational, into cities, which has caused growth rates of urban populations and spatial concentrations not seen before in history.
 The majority of these are located in informal settlements which often lack sufficient quality housing, sanitation, drainage, water access, and officially recognized addresses.
-The increase in informal settlement population has been caused by massive migration, both internal and transnational, into cities, which has caused growth rates of urban populations and spatial concentrations not seen before in history.
 These issues raise problems in the political, social, and economic arenas.
 People who live in slums or informal settlements often have minimal or no access to education, healthcare, or the urban economy.